BardanMircea/GymMembershipAppJava/README.md

       -  removing of class registrations
       -  renewing expired class registrations
       -  writing of reviews for classes registered for (even if membership expired)
-      -  show active/inactive membership .ag
+      -  show active/inactive membership flag
       -  deleting a member

   •Classes Operations